Rahulraj04/MealCalorieTracker/readme.md

 MealCalorieTracker is a calorie tracking api in which user can add,edit and delete meal reords.
-A meal record consist of 4 fields which are as follows 1.Name (For eg BreakFast/Lunch/Dinner)
+A meal record consist of 4 fields which are as follows
+1. Name (For eg BreakFast/Lunch/Dinner)
-2.Items (For eg Museli,Soup etc)
+2. Items (For eg Museli,Soup etc)
-3.Calorie (Number of calorie consumed in that particular meal) 4.Date (On which date)
+3. Calorie (Number of calorie consumed in that particular meal)
+4. Date (On which date)

 ## Installation
-cd MealCalorieTracker/
++ cd MealCalorieTracker/
-npm install
++ npm install
-npm start
++ npm start

 ## Directory Structure
 + bin/www --- All the server related settings are defined here such as which is the port number and app defenition etc